iWriteGigs

 B Certain retroviruses enter host cells, altering their DNA structure.

-D A proto-oncogene within the cell stimulates hyperplasia.
+C A proto-oncogene within the cell stimulates hyperplasia.

 Question #20

-A Increase in the number of cells
+A Increase in cell size

 B Shrinkage of cell size